November 2009 – Started trying to get pregnant.

 September 2013 – Friends refer us to a Reproductive Endocrinologist (RE).

-October 2013 – Met with our RE, he had me do an ovarian reserve test, as well as put me on Femera with no ultrasound or charting.
+October 2013 – Met with our RE, he had me do an ovarian reserve test, as well as put me on Femera.
 Chase did another sperm analysis which included the Kroger test.

 November 2013 – Had an Hysterosalpingogram (HSG) done.
 Results came back clean, no tubal blockage.